TechVentureBuilder/TechVentureBuilder/README.md

 ### Hi there, 👋, we are TechVentureBuilder,
-#### Math & Data Science enthusiasm
+#### Math & Data Science enthusiasms

 Skills: Python, JavaScript

-- 🔭 We build MVPs
+- 🔭 We build MVP
 - 🌱 We help business thrive through [TechVentureBuilder](https://venture-builder.netlify.app)
 - 👯 We are looking to collaborate on MVPs
-- 🤔 We are looking for help with Optimizing my code
+- 🤔 We are looking for help with optimizing our code
-- 💬 Ask us about Finance, Machine Learning, AI
+- 💬 Ask us about MVT, MVP, MVB
 - 📫 Reach us via [email](mailto:techventurebuilder@gmail.com)
 - ⚡ Fun fact: We speak your language